nofursad/codingquiz/README.md

 1. Once the site is published to the link provided, the message will change to **Your site is published** following with the link to access the page.

 You can access the live site via the following link [A Game of Snake](https://gibbo101.github.io/snake-game/).

+**Cloning the repository to work on duplicate file**
+1. Go to the [https://github.com/nofursad/codingquiz.git](https://github.com/nofursad/codingquiz.git) to access the repository on GitHub.
+2. Click on the "Code" button which will bring a dropdown box with more option.
+3. Click on the HTTPs and click on copy icon next to the link.
+4. Open a GitBash terminal / build-in terminal and open a directory where you want to clone it.
+5. Type "git clone" them paste in the link that was copied from git and hit Enter to start the cloning process.